 Non-invasive options include:

-Most doctors agree that a conservative approach to treating Peyronie's disease is preferred.
+Most doctors agree that a conservative approach to treating disease of Peyronie is preferred.
 As a result, the least invasive options are typically tried first before moving to invasive procedures or surgery in patients suffering from the most significant cases of Peyronie's disease.